British Values & Prevent Duty

 - We pride ourselves on a school culture and ethos that builds respect, tolerance and resilience.

 - Our school environment is one that promotes independence and individual communication.
-Our aim is to work towards pupils having full independence.
+Our aim is to work towards students having full independence.

 - Vulnerable students are supported to make appropriate decisions and staff ensure that adults supporting them are doing so with the students’ best interests.

-- School assemblies address what respect means and how it is shown.
+- School assemblies and form times address what respect means and how it is shown.

 - Displays around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our Behaviour Policy.